Rosalind Franklin University of Medicine and Science: Relocation and renaming

 In 1980, the university moved from Chicago to its current location at 3333 Green Bay Road in North Chicago.
 A centerpiece of the campus was and remains the Otto L. and Hazel T. Rhoades Auditorium.
-The university was renamed for its chairman in 1993, becoming the Herman M. Finch University of Health Sciences.
+The university was renamed in 1993 after its President, becoming the Herman M. Finch University of Health Sciences.
 The Dr. William M. Scholl College of Podiatric Medicine, founded in 1912, joined Finch University in 2001.

 In October 2002, the university opened its new Health Sciences Building, a 140000 sqft facility that houses laboratories, auditoriums, classrooms, a student union, a bookstore, and the Feet First Museum.
 In July 2003, the university opened its first phase of student housing, making the institution a residential campus for the first time in its history.
-In the summer of 2003, the university completed two new facilities designed to provide the latest in medical technology to students.
+In the summer of 2003, the university completed two new facilities designed to provide students with the latest in medical technology.
 The Education and Evaluation Center and the John J. Sheinin, M.D., Ph.D., D.Sc., Gross Anatomy Laboratory provide state-of-the-art equipment and multimedia resources by which students participate in their training.
 These facilities promote the use of integrated technologies and novel approaches to the study of human anatomy, the practice of physical examination, and the art of taking a patient history.

-In 2004, the university was again renamed, this time to Rosalind Franklin University of Medicine and Science in honor of Rosalind Franklin, whose work with X-ray crystallography provided the data and scientific basis for description of the structure of DNA, the single most important advance in modern biology.
+In 2004, the university was again renamed, this time to Rosalind Franklin University of Medicine and Science in honor of Rosalind Franklin, whose work with X-ray diffraction provided the data and scientific basis for the description of the structure of DNA, the single most important advance in modern biology.
 The name of the School of Related Health Sciences was also changed to the College of Health Professions at this time.